 The Quest for the Divine

 What we uncovered was that we needed to disassociate with ideas of male and female.
 The divine masculine is an energy of action, courage, power and the abstract.
-The divine feminine is an energy of patience, wisdom, flexibility and nurturing.
-The combination of these energies allow motion when blended.
+The divine feminine is an energy of patience, wisdom, flexibility, and nurturing.
+The combination of these energies allows motion when blended.
 Perhaps we had it all wrong by separating into men and women’s circles.

-We learned that our gender, whether physical or by identification, is not what defines the divine.
+We learned our genders, whether physical or by identification, are not what defines the divine.

 We also learned we were not universally strong in all of these qualities.
 As any human seeking wholeness, we must journey toward our goal.
 Knowing of the existence of these energies and their qualities is perhaps the first step.
 We need to nurture our strengths and grow where we are weak.
 This is evolution.